Qatar Museums: ALRIWAQ DOHA Exhibition Space

 Located next to the Museum of Islamic Art, ALRIWAQ DOHA is another temporary exhibition space by Qatar Museums covering a total area of 5000 square-meter.
 Inaugurated in December 2010, ALRIWAQ DOHA provides a venue for local exhibitions by Qatar Museums' museums and departments displaying their historic objects and collections, as well as shows by international artists organized by QM in line with its vision to be a cultural instigator seeking to stimulate debate and discussion.
+QM announced Rubaiya Qatar in 2026 as a multidisciplinary, contemporary art quadrennial with a central theme under ALRIWAQ Art + Architecture.
+The first edition is planned to run from November 2026 to April 2027.